 Portable C Compiler Fund

-BSD Fund is pleased to announce that it has partnered with software engineer and researcher Anders Magnusson to bring the Portable C Compiler "pcc" to 1.0 release status.
+BSD Fund has partnered with software engineer and researcher Anders Magnusson to bring the Portable C Compiler "pcc" to 1.0 release status.
 Originally written by Stephen C. Johnson of Bell Labs in the 1970's, pcc is today valued by developers for its speed, simplicity, BSD license and of course, portability.
 Mr. Magnusson has worked with pcc since 2002 and been project maintainer since 2007.

 Convert the expression trees in a function to SSA form and back.